Natchez Mississippi

 Another source of wood used in the King’s Tavern building construction were barge boards from flat river boats, which were dismantled and sold after arriving in Natchez with their goods after traveling down the Ohio and Mississippi Rivers.
 Boatmen couldn’t take their flat boats back up these rivers, so they just added to their profit by selling the boats as wood, which was needed to build Natchez.

-In 1973, the building was sold and it eventually became a tavern and restaurant to serve both locals and visitors, taking the original name, the King’s Tavern, open to both the living and the entities which stay there.
+In 1973, the building was sold and it eventually became a tavern and restaurant to serve both locals and visitors, taking the original name, The King’s Tavern.
+It opened to both the living and the spirits who reside there.
+It became famous for its delicious steaks.

 HISTORY OF MANIFESTATIONS